 The Meinders School of Business (MSB) Department of Accounting is well connected to the Business Community and exceptionally student-focused.
 Accounting firms (including the Big Four), Fortune 500 corporations and government employers, among others, enthusiastically recruit MSB MSA graduates.
 Our graduates typically must decide between multiple job offers—a nice decision with which to wrestle.
 If you are not yet familiar with the employer demand for Accounting graduates, you might want to read “Demand for Accounting reaches all-time high,” a June 2013 Journal of Accountancy article.

 Faculty: Russell Evans, Ph.D.; Kyle Dean, Ph.D.; Jacob Dearmon, Ph.D.; John Wilner, Ph.D.; Jerome Segura, Ph.D.

-With the massive increase in the availability of data and tools to turn data into useful information, the analytical and technical skills developed in Economics are crucial for your future.
-Economics develops problem solving skills.
+With the massive increase in the availability of data and tools to turn that data into useful information the analytical and technical skills developed in Economics are crucial for your future.
+Economics also develops your problem solving skills.
 All of these abilities are high priorities for careers, not just jobs, of the future.
 Typical employment after graduation is in insurance, securities, and banking industries.
 Other areas of employment where analytic skills are a priority are also common employment opportunities.
 For those who want to further develop these skills mathematics study is crucial and is one of the options in the major.